 Choosing and using a Kong

-We get a lot of people asking us what they can buy their dog to chew, what is safe for puppies to chew and what is safe to leave with a dog on its own.
+We get a lot of people asking us what is safe for puppies to chew and what is safe to leave with a dog on its own.

 Some people then say 'oh yes, I've got one of those already' and look around for another suggestion.
 However, more often than not, they have purchased a Kong, but then don't know how to make the best use of it.